コノム konomu's notebook

 The next dish to appear at our table was something simply labeled “bear meat” on the menu.
 Chou Izou also explained this dish to us.
 It was meat from the thigh of a bear.
 He told us that the dish in front of us was meat, first thoroughly stewed at high heat, then soaked in five-spice powder for a full day, fried in sesame oil, seasoned with salt and soy sauce, and served with vegetables.

-In (31), the narrator, who was listening to “Chou Izou”, did not know what the dish “bear meat” entailed.
+In (31),2 the narrator, who is listening to “Chou Izou,” does not know what the dish “bear meat” entailed.
 An identificational sentence is used to recount Chou Izou’s explanation of the dish, where “これ” (referring to the dish) is the predicate. “これ” is defined with a long explanation that serves as the subject of the sentence (“まず、肉を高熱で充分煮込み、さらに…”).
 This subject exists among other ideas within the context of cooking, like other dishes, techniques for preparing food, common objects found in a kitchen, etc. The sentence makes a connection between the dish “bear meat” and its method of preparation, as well as the contexts that method of preparation resides in and its related ideas.

 Subjects in Identificational Sentences